flytbase/flytdocs/source/docs/FlytOS/GettingStarted/ReadytouseApps/VisualFollowMeApp.rst

 Visual Follow Me
 ================

 Visual Follow Me is an onboard web app that comes bundled with FlytOS (placed in /flyt/flytapps/web/flytfollowme).
 This app talks to the onboard Object Tracking module using its FlytAPIs.
-To open this app, connect to your FlytPOD (or other device running FlytOS) from a browser and go to URL
+To open this app, connect to your device running FlytOS from a browser and go to URL